BrenoTeixeira/star_jeans_ETL_and_visualization/README.md

 ## 3.5 Visualization

-In this step, two dashboards were made — one for Macy's and another for H&M products — using Power BI desktop and then published in Power BI web.
+In this step, two dashboards were made — one for Macy's and another for H&M products — using PowerBI desktop and then published on Power BI web.

-To maintain the dashboard up to date, it was necessary to connect the local database with Power BI web and schedule a daily update of the data.
+To keep the dashboard up to date, it was necessary to connect to the local database with PowerBI web and schedule a daily update of the data.

 ## H&M
 <img src='images/dash_hm.PNG'>